RTEMS/rtems-docs/eng/req-eng.rst

 Providing backward traceability of specification items means that we must be able to find the corresponding higher level specification item for each refined specification item.
-This is a standard Doorstop feature.
+A custom tool needs to verify this.

 .. _ReqEngTraceForward: